Mali-bee/python-basics/README.md

-# python-basix
+# python-basics
-keping notes for Python programming basics for me to return to every now and then...
+keping notes for Python programming basics for me to return to every now and then :-D